jeichler/ansible-ssa-ee/README.md

 To build the container image [ansible-builder](https://github.com/ansible/ansible-builder) has to be installed.
 It can also be retrieved from Red Hat and [installed via the Software Channel](https://access.redhat.com/documentation/en-us/red_hat_ansible_automation_platform/2.0-ea/html-single/ansible_builder_guide/index#proc-installing-builder).

+If you want to use your own instance of private automation hub, use the provided [requirements-galaxy.yml](./requirements-galaxy.yml) to synchronize the required collections.

 ## Build image

 ```bash